Here is a question for you:

-First, the difference between deciding – and acting
+First, the difference between deciding (decision taking) – and acting

 As I am sure you have experienced, there is a clear difference between deciding to do something and actually doing something.
 The frogs have made the decision to jump, but have not acted yet.
 So, first we must make a clear distinction between deciding and acting.

 However, even deciding is far richer than it at first seems.
 There is another step that is exposed in our everyday language, but often goes unnoticed.
 That is the difference between making a decision and taking a decision.

 What is the difference between ‘decision making’ and ‘decision taking’?

 Listen to how people use these two phrases, making a decision and taking a decision.
 When I ask people what the difference is, between ‘decision making’ and ‘decision taking’, I generally get the answer, “Is there a difference?”
 (Try it amongst your colleagues).

 Let me suggest to you that there is a big and, more importantly, a very useful difference.
 Have you ever being in a meeting where a decision is discussed, the decision is constructed or is being made.
 However, at some point in the meeting, the conversation moves onto another topic and no one actually commits to doing anything.
 There is discussion of a decision, but no commitment to any action.
 When I see this I say,

 “Oh look, there is a decision going out of the window!”

 (It is quite funny to watch people at this point, as some look out of the window to follow it.)